MicrosoftDocs/webview2-winrt-reference/1-0-1549-prerelease/winrt/corewebview2.md

 ### WebResourceRequested

-WebResourceRequested is raised when the WebView is performing a URL request to a matching URL and resource context filter that was added with <see cref="CoreWebView2.AddWebResourceRequestedFilter(string, CoreWebView2WebResourceContext)"/>.
+WebResourceRequested is raised when the WebView is performing a URL request to a matching URL and resource context filter that was added with [CoreWebView2.AddWebResourceRequestedFilter](corewebview2.md#addwebresourcerequestedfilter).
 At least one filter must be added for the event to be raised.
 The web resource requested may be blocked until the event handler returns if a deferral is not taken on the event args.
 If a deferral is taken, then the web resource requested is blocked until the deferral is completed.